ka-dyn/ExpandedContent/README.md

 Most of the deities from the tabletop game are included, split into categories based on group and hooked up with the correct Domains and features

-- All deities of Ancient Osirion, All deities of Tian Xia, The Eldest, The Empyreal Lords, Draconic Deities and many more.
+- All deities of Ancient Osirion, All deities of Tian Xia, The Eldest, The Empyreal Lords, and many more.

 - Treerazer